SteveBarnett/human-centred/community.md

 With a lot of help from some friends, I started the [Cape Town chapter](https://railsbridgecapetown.org/) of [RailsBridge](http://railsbridge.org/): an organisation that offers free workshops on Rails, Ruby, and other web technologies for groups of people that are underrepresented in tech.
 From April 2013 until March 2018, I helped organise and mentor at the quarterly workshops.

 Near the start of 2018 I realised I was overdoing things a bit and taking on too much.
 I decided to take a break from being in an organiser role, and focus more on giving talks and workshops.
+That didn't stop me from doing some mentoring at [ColorCode](https://colorcode.org.za/) (a consistent, inclusive, community for learning to solve problems with code) every few weeks, though!

 ### Workshops and speaking